googlearchive/drive-music-player/README.md

   * Automatic display of Album covers.
   * Handles users signed-in multiple Google account elegantly.
   * Open Audio files directly from the Google Drive UI.

-> Note: This is not an official Google Product.
-This is a sample application demonstrating how to build a fully client side Google Drive application.
-It is currently deployed and running and is supported on a best effort basis.